 As required by the City Commission rules, a pdf schedule of regular meetings (13 KB) is established and published before January 1 of each year.
 The City Commission typically meets on the first and third Monday of each month, although the schedule is subject to change due to holidays and special meetings.

-Meeting agendas and agenda packets are published on the Wednesday prior to each regular business meeting and are available online here (along with meeting minutes once available).
+Meeting agendas and agenda packets are typically published on the Thursday prior to each regular business meeting and are available online here (along with meeting minutes once available).
 If you would like to automatically receive City Commission meeting agendas when they are published, you can join the distribution list.
 Commission meeting agendas and minutes prior to July 2015 are available here.

 City Commission meetings are broadcast live on Public Media Network and are available on their website after a brief post-production period.
 Meetings are also streamed live and available on the City's YouTube Channel.